 Can you freeze the cornbread?

-Yes, simply store the cornbread in a freezer friendly bag or aluminium foil for 1-2 months.
 You can either store it whole or into small slices.
 Just make sure to thaw it out completely either in the refrigerator overnight or at room temperature.

-Why did my cornbread come out crumbly?
+Why did my cornbread turn out crumbly?

 If the cornbread is crumbly it could be because the egg whites were folded into the batter and the air was lost.
 Alternatively, it might be due to using too much flour so next time reduce the flour by ¼ cup.